Sergei Bobrov

-Sergei Bobrov (Сяргей Баброў; Сергей Бобров; born 1978) is a former Belarusian ski jumper.
+Sergei Bobrov (Сяргей Баброў; Сергей Бобров; born 1978) is a Belarusian former ski jumper.
 His greatest achievement was winning the gold medal in the large hill event at the 1999 Winter Universiade in Poprad, held at Štrbské Pleso.
 He holds the record for the MS 1970 A ski jump in Štrbské Pleso, set at 128.5 meters during the Universiade.

 Bobrov earned 10 points in the Continental Cup, with his best finish being 24th, but never scored points in the World Cup, where his highest placement was 39th on 24 January 1998 at the Heini-Klopfer-Skiflugschanze in Oberstdorf.
 He also competed in the FIS Ski Flying World Championships 1998, finishing 41st, and the FIS Nordic World Ski Championships 1999, placing 67th (normal hill) and 68th (large hill).
 He ceased competing internationally after March 1999.

 Career

 Bobrov debuted internationally at the 1994 Junior World Ski Championships in Breitenwang.
 On 27 January 1994, he competed in the team event, where Belarus finished 12th out of 17 teams.
 However, Bobrov jumped poorly, achieving only 53 and 52 meters (the best jumpers reached distances over 80 meters).
 This resulted in the 5th-to-last individual score in that competition.
 Bobrov performed the worst in the Belarusian team, earning just 75.5 points in two jumps, while the second-worst result from the Belarusian team was 116.5 points (achieved by Ivan Tutokau).
 Three days later, in the individual competition, he finished 65th (out of 73 competitors) with a total score of 94.5 points (after jumps of 56.5 and 56 meters).
 On 26 February 1994, he made his debut in Continental Cup events for the first time.
 In Schönwald im Schwarzwald, he placed 65th, and the next day in Titisee-Neustadt, he finished two places higher.
 These were his last starts on the international arena in the season.

 In the 1995 season, he competed only at the 1995 Junior World Ski Championships in Gällivare, placing 62nd with jumps of 61 and 59.5 meters, ahead of only two competitors.
 At the 1996 Junior World Ski Championships in Asiago, he finished 50th.
 In March 1996, he achieved his best Continental Cup result at the time, placing 36th in Planica with jumps of 105 and 97 meters.
 In January 1996, he placed 4th in the Tatra Ski Association Championships for athletes born in 1978 or younger (out of 25 competitors).

 In October 1996, Bobrov competed in the 1996 Polish Summer Ski Jumping Championships in Zakopane, finishing 49th.
 He started the international season in the Continental Cup in Frenštát pod Radhoštěm, failing to qualify.
 On 14–15 December 1996, he debuted in the World Cup in Harrachov, but failed to advance past qualifications.
 In the 1996–97 season, he competed in four Continental Cup events, qualifying only in Štrbské Pleso, where he finished 49th.
 He also placed 4th in the Beskidy Ski Association Championships and 29th in the Beskids Cup in Wisła.